adamsilver/fdpb/principles-to-address.md

 - Though shall avoid multiple select controls

-- Though shall use select boxes as a last resort
+- Though shall use select boxes as a last resort.
+Select box grouping with opt.

 - Though shall not misuse the select box